A look at high-profile killings by US police

 GRAND RAPIDS, Mich.
 (AP) — A Michigan police officer has been charged with second-degree murder for fatally shooting Patrick Lyoya in the back of the head as the Black man was on the ground.
-The charges against Grand Rapids Officer Christopher Schurr come weeks after Lyoya was killed on April 4 during an intense physical struggle, which was captured on bystander video.
+The charges against Grand Rapids Officer Christopher Schurr come roughly two months after Lyoya was killed on April 4 during an intense physical struggle, which was captured on bystander video.
 Schurr fired the fatal shot while demanding that Lyoya, a refugee from Congo “let go” of the officer’s Taser.
 Kent County prosecutor Chris Becker said Lyoya’s death was not justified and could not be excused as self-defense.
 Schurr, who is white, told Lyoya that he stopped his car because the license plate didn’t match the vehicle.
 Roughly a minute into the stop, Lyoya began to run after he was asked to produce a driver’s license.

-Officers are rarely charged with crimes in civilian deaths, and it’s rarer still for them to be convicted.
+Officers are rarely charged with crimes in civilian deaths, and it’s even rarer for them to be convicted.
+Still, some recent high-profile cases have ended with guilty verdicts.

-Here’s a look at the outcomes of other high-profile killings by police:
+Here’s a look at the outcomes of some high-profile killings by police:

 ERIC GARNER